EXPLORE

 In Chasing Closure, I invite readers into the intimate spaces of my life, navigating displacement, confronting cultural rejection, and finding healing in faith and self-acceptance.
 My writing can be raw, reflective, and deeply human, offering hope to anyone who has ever felt caught between worlds.

-Though I call myself more a story writer than a storyteller, I have a deep love for poetry.
-As a human resources leader, my words often explore themes of identity, belonging, faith, and the quiet strength we carry within.
+You might notice I call myself more of a story writer than a storyteller.
+This is because I often feel I am simply transcribing the stories that are already happening inside me.
+The words just demand to be written down.
+I have a deep love for poetry, and my words often explore themes of identity, belonging, faith, and the quiet strength we carry within.

 Beyond the page, I am passionate about creating spaces where every voice feels seen, heard, and valued; a commitment that fuels my professional leadership, my faith, and my art.